rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    Use of top-level objects needs to be considered carefully:

-   o  top-level siblings are not ordered
+  * top-level siblings are not ordered

-   o  top-level siblings are not static and depend on the modules that
+  * top-level siblings are not static and depend on the modules that are loaded
-      are loaded
-   o  for subtree filtering, retrieval of a top-level leaf-list will be
-      treated as a content-match node for all top-level-siblings
+  * for subtree filtering, retrieval of a top-level leaf-list will be treated as a content-match node for all top-level-siblings

-   o  a top-level list with many instances may impact performance
+  * a top-level list with many instances may impact performance

 ##  Operation Definitions